advance100/doc_webpack/node.js-api.md

 You can specify the information by the `options` argument: (Boolean)

-`options.context` context directory for request shortening
+`options.context` (string) context directory for request shortening

 `options.hash` add the hash of the compilation